Noguchi Shohin

 Noguchi Shohin (野口 小蘋) (25 February 1847 – 17 February 1917) was a Japanese painter.

 Biography

 Shohin was born in Ōsaka Prefecture in 1847.

-Shohin was appointed an Imperial household artist — an honour for the most distinguished artists — in 1904 and her pictures were bought by the Japanese Imperial family.
+She studied bird-and-flower and landscape painting with the artist Hine Taizan in Kyoto.
+Her paintings were bought by the Japanese Imperial family and in 1904 she was appointed an Imperial Household Artist, an honour reserved for the most distinguished artists.
 She was a friend of the statesman Kido Takayoshi and she and Okuhara Seiko enjoyed his patronage.
-Kido and the two of them would create gassaku which are collaborative paintings that include both pictures and text.
+Kido and the two of them would create gassaku, or collaborative paintings.

 Her daughters Iku and Shokei also became artists.

-In 1982 Yamanashi Prefectural Museum of Art had an exhibition of her art.
+In 1982 and 2005 Yamanashi Prefectural Museum of Art held exhibitions of her art.

 Style

-Her surviving paintings seem to show a woman who felt equal to men in her culture.
+Shohin's paintings suggest a woman who felt equal to men in her society.
 She illustrates women who appear as literati painting, playing music and doing calligraphy.
 Her paintings show some independence as women's paintings of her time usually followed tradition or the subjects laid down by the artist's schools.